bytecodealliance/javy/wpt/README.md

 ## Test selection

-Tests can be included in `test_spec.json`.
+Test suites can be added in `test_spec.js`.
 Individual tests can be ignored by including their name in the test's ignore list.

 [wpt]: https://wpt.fyi
 [rollup]: https://rollupjs.org